 Your username or contact information might also be incorrect in the major software suites we use in our school.
 We can correct most issues related to names and email addresses.
 We can also fix your home school in Schoology if it is incorrect.
 File a Help Desk ticket under the "Other" category for any name change-related requests.
 Be sure to file the paperwork with HR if it is needed!

-The printers will be renamed using the room number where the printer is located.
+New printer names The printers will be renamed using the room number where the printer is located.
 The printer name will usually end with a 1 but if there is more than one printer in the room then the name might end in a 2 or a 3.
 For example, a printer in room 2 where there is only one printer will be named FHS-002-1.
 In room 178 there are three printers which are named FHS-178-1, FHS-178-2, and FHS-178-3.
+Every printer will be labeled on its front panel with its new name.
+If you want to add a printer, you can see the printer name right on the front of the printer and then add it to your computer by following this link <http://fhsvhprint1/Printers/>.
+New printers

 HP 525dn - scan and email documents